Home Collections Top Gilt Funds in India Based on 5Y CAGR

 Frequently Asked Questions (FAQs) on Gilt Mutual Funds

-Based on the 5-yr CAGR, the top 5 gilt funds to invest in 2024:
+Based on the 5-yr CAGR, the top 5 gilt funds in India:

 (a) ICICI Pru Gilt Fund